Home » Lesson & Curriculum Planning

 This Quick Course will teach you what Webb’s DOK is and how it is related to rigor.
 You’ll learn about activities associated with each level of DOK, and how each level is related to a standard, lesson objective, and assessment or activities.

-This Quick Course will provide you with a quick look and overview of what Universal Design for Learning (UDL) is, and the components that make up each UDL principle.
-You’ll learn about strategies that follow the UDL model so that you can create lessons that support every student in your classroom.
+Learn what Universal Design for Learning (UDL) is, and the components that make up each UDL principle.
+You’ll learn about strategies that follow the UDL model so that you can create lessons that support all students.

 This course, best for educators new to the RTI model, provides an overview for how instruction in the classroom can best support a response to intervention model.